Tour the Writer

 Posted on: May 19th, 2023 by ppEditor

-Tour the Writer is a multi-year writer development programme, established by Paines Plough in partnership with leading theatres across the country.
+Tour the Writer is a multi-year writer development programme, established in 2023 by Paines Plough in partnership with leading theatres across the country.

 This project exists to create a local, regional and national network of writers and storytellers, whilst offering ongoing support, development and mentoring from Paines Plough and our partner venues.